 Adrienne Brown: I found myself alone in the bathroom with a woman who was obviously experiencing the ‘transition’ phase in labor where things become pretty intense.
 She began to fear that she would literally die.
 It was in that moment —despite already attending a couple hundred deliveries — I realized that childbirth is incredibly varied for all women; it is my job to meet women on their level and remain open to what comes.

 The work of labor is overwhelmingly likened to a heroine’s journey: a miracle by all accounts, and something that holds magic.
 No matter how familiar it may become, it will always remain inherently wild and untamed.
 This woman went on to have a beautiful delivery — outside in a hot tub on a perfect summer morning at dawn.
 Shortly after, she herself walked that thin line of trust and surrender in her birth.

 Wasatch Midwifery: How do you want your clients to remember you?

 Adrienne Brown: I would like to be remembered in my work as a consummate professional, invested in providing the best care for my patients and helping expand access to midwifery care for all.
-Midwifery as a profession is often fraught with burnout, ‘compassion fatigue,’ and providers stopping practice all together simply because of the intense workload.
+Midwifery as a profession is often fraught with burnout, ‘compassion fatigue,’ and providers stopping the practice altogether.
+The cause is the intense workload.

-I instead maintained my love for my vocation and the ability to continue practice by revising my relationship to the work.
+I instead maintained my love for my vocation by revising my relationship to the work.
 These days, I have a greater sense of balance, personally and professionally.
-I am able to enjoy many hobbies, make time for self-care, my family and friends.
+I am able to enjoy many hobbies, make time for self-care, my family, and friends.
 As they say, I can keep my cup full, so I can offer my full attention as a midwife.